RotherOSS/doc-otobo-installation/content/installation-docker.rst

 ==========================================

 With the dockerized OTOBO deployment you can get your personal OTOBO instance up and running within minutes.
-All of OTOBO´s dependencies are already included.
+All of OTOBO´s dependencies are already included in the collection of Docker images.

 - MariaDB is set up as the default database.
 - Elasticsearch is set up for the OTOBO power search.